andrewferlitsch/Gap/docs/splitter_spec.md

 ###### Usage

 This method will load into memory a preprocessed machine learning ready data from the corresponding JSON files specified by the document (root) name.
-The method will load the JSON files by the filename <name><pageno>.json.
-If dir is None, then it will look for the files where the current value for dir is defined (either locally or reset by the dir property).
+The method will load the JSON files by the filename `<name><pageno>.json`.
+If `dir` is `None`, then it will look for the files where the current value for dir is defined (either locally or reset by the dir property).
 Otherwise, it will look for the files under the directory specified by the dir parameter.

 Once loaded, the `Document` object will have the same characteristics as when the `Document` object was created.

 ###### Exceptions